ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 Next we create a Model interface:

-* Create a new Interface called ITitleModel
+* Create a new Interface called TitleModel

 * Implementing the interface will require getTitle and setTitle methods, so the code needs to look like: